antonkarliner/timer-coffee/assets/data/privacy_policy_web.md

 - Vercel or similar website infrastructure and analytics tooling
 - Apple and Google for sign-in, if you choose those sign-in methods
 - AI providers such as Groq, Google, and OpenAI for the AI-assisted features described above
+- Resend for sending transactional emails, such as data export confirmation codes and download links

 These providers may process data on our behalf so the feature you asked for actually works.